-Contact your local veteran doctor or Call the APPCC at (888) 426-4435 if your pet ingests any leaves, stems of Lemon Lime Philodendron or Neon Pothos.
+Contact your local veteran doctor or Call the APPCC at (888) 426-4435 if your pet ingests any leaves, or stems of Lemon Lime Philodendron or Neon Pothos.

 Both these plants are known for sharing heart-shaped leaves.
-Apart from this they also share many problems as well.
+Apart from this, they also share many problems as well.

-Wilting, browning of leaves, root rot, curling of leaves, discoloration of the stems and leaves are a few of the common problems in these plants.
+Wilting, browning of leaves, root rot, curling of leaves, and discoloration of the stems and leaves are a few of the common problems in these plants.

-Most of these problems are a result of overwatering, underwatering the plant.
+Most of these problems are a result of overwatering, and underwatering the plant.
 Maintaining a proper watering schedule helps manage most of these problems easily.